ROOT QUARTERLY: ART AND IDEAS FROM PHILADELPHIA

 Ginger Rudolph, curator and arts consultant, “Mickalene Thomas at the Barnes Foundation”

-Jocelyn Arnold, board member, Philadelphia Histories Project, “Daughter of the American Revolution” — a descendent of W.E.
-Dubois examines her relationship with her membership in the Daughters of the American Revolution
+Jocelyn Arnold, board member, Philadelphia Histories Project, “Daughter of the American Revolution” — a descendent of W.E.B.
+Du Bois examines her relationship with her membership in the Daughters of the American Revolution

-Lincoln Jones, founder, American Contemporary Ballet, “Ultimate Expression” — On the role of the founding artistic director
+Lincoln Jones, founder, American Contemporary Ballet, “Ultimate Expression” — on the role of the founding artistic director

 Lauren Leonard, RQ managing editor, “Cultural Evolution: the Future of the Philadelphia Mummers”